 - The two pairs of opposite angles are congruent

-- The two pairs of consecutive angles are supplementary
+- Two pairs of consecutive angles are supplementary

 In quadrilateral ABCD, AD||BC and AD=BC.
 Show that ABCD is a parallelogram